Gael Linn Cup 1987

 The 1987 Gael Linn Cup, the most important representative competition for elite level participants in the women's team field sport of camogie, was won by Leinster, who defeated Connacht in the final, played at Silver Park Kilmacud.

 Arrangements

 Angela Downey scored 4–5 as Leinster defeated Munster by 5–6 to 0–7 at Clane.
 Connacht defeated Ulster by nine points.
-Carmel O'Byrne scored 5–3 as Leinster won the final by 8–11 to 0–5 at Kilmacud's grounds in Glenalbyn.
+Carmel Byrne scored 5–3 as Leinster won the final by 8–11 to 0–5 at Kilmacud's grounds in Glenalbyn.
 Leinster led 3–5 to 0–3 at half time.

 Gael Linn Trophy

 In the Gael Linn trophy semi-final at Clane Munster defeated Leinster 2–5 to 0–10 and defeated Ulster 2–6 to 2–5 in the final at Kilmacud's grounds in Silver Park.